Product Designer • Modena Estonia OÜ • Tallinn

 From a product perspective, the challenge was not only technical or financial.
 The platform had to convince external investors to fund a single-originator loan portfolio — something that typically relies on scale and diversification to feel trustworthy.
 We needed to launch quickly, with limited room for experimentation, and get the fundamentals right from day one.

-Rather than treating competitors as inspiration for visual design, the focus was on behavior: how quickly investors understand where their money goes, how easily they can assess liquidity, and how clearly risks are framed.
+I analyzed Mintos, PeerBerry, Bondora, Monefit, and Hive5 — focusing not on visual design but on behavioral patterns: how quickly investors understand where their money goes, how easily they assess liquidity, and how clearly risks are framed.

-The review highlighted that automated Vaults were easy to understand and genuinely passive, and that monthly payouts to a bank account stood out as a strong differentiator.
-At the same time, it surfaced early skepticism around buyback mechanisms, liquidity timing, and transparency of performance data — all common concerns for new platforms.
+Post-launch, an independent German P2P blog review validated that automated Vaults were easy to understand and that monthly payouts stood out as a differentiator.
+It also surfaced skepticism around buyback mechanisms and performance transparency — reinforcing our focus on clarity over feature depth.

 Solution